About The Club

 The Club meets on Wednesdays at 7:30pm September through June at St. Augustine's Church Hall, Richmond Road, Cambridge CB4 3PS.

-- Casual Membership, not playing in leagues or other graded matches: £20
+- Casual Members (not playing in our leagues, Club Championship, or other graded matches): £20

 Members wishing to play in leagues or other graded matches must also belong to the English Chess Federation, which costs about £13 - £25 (different levels) for the annual season starting in September, to cover grading fees.